estyxx/maps/README.md

 ### Prerequisites

 Ensure you have Python installed on your machine.
-This project uses Poetry for dependency management and Jupyter Notebook for running the script.
+This project uses `uv` for dependency management and Jupyter Notebook for running the script.

 ### Installation